 , Senior Research Program Manager, UMD-NRRI

-Potholes and other types of premature pavement failures are an ongoing repair challenge and expense for transportation maintenance departments at all levels.
-These pavement failures, at a minimum, create rough roads and poor driving conditions, but they often degenerate into vehicle-damaging safety hazards that incur the wrath of the driving public, negative attention from the news media, and interrupt or slow commerce.
-The National Resources Research Institute (NRRI) has developed and patented a rigid, taconite mineral-based, all season, rapid setting repair compound that contains neither petroleum nor portland cement.
-As such, its environmental footprint is much smaller than cold or hot mix asphalt products, mastic, or portland cement-based repair compounds.
-This project is: 1) refining NRRI's taconite-based repair compound, with an emphasis on developing and optimizing one or more pumpable/extrudable formulations having an appropriate particle size distribution; and 2) developing, field testing, and demonstrating a low-cost mechanized system that can efficiently mix and a place the repair compound in larger quantities while minimizing or eliminating direct contact and hand-mixing by maintenance personnel.
-The optimized formulation would utilize relatively low-cost and abundant mining byproducts and co-products, and the mechanized deployment system would make use of relatively inexpensive, commercially available (i.e., off-the-shelf) equipment.
+This project refined the Natural Resources Research Institute's (NRRI) patented taconite-based repair compound, explored equipment options, and field-tested/demonstrated a low-cost mechanized system that can efficiently mix and place the repair compound in larger quantities while minimizing or eliminating direct contact and hand mixing by maintenance personnel.
+The rigid, taconite mineral-based, all season rapid-setting repair compound contains neither petroleum nor portland cement.
+As such, its environmental footprint is much smaller than cold-mix or hot-mix asphalt products, mastic, and portland cement-based repair compounds.
+The refined and optimized formulation utilizes relatively low-cost and abundant mineral byproducts and co-products, and the mechanized deployment system makes use of relatively inexpensive commercially available (i.e., off-the-shelf) equipment, compared to single-bucket mixing.
+Larger-scale continuous mixing remains a challenge and is still under investigation.
 The expected economic benefits include cost savings for both raw materials and maintenance labor.
-In addition, the rapid-setting nature of the formulation combined with the mechanized deployment system would allow pavement and pothole repairs to be conducted faster and with moving traffic control, thereby avoiding lengthy traffic-disrupting lane closures.
-Key project outcomes are lower costs, good-quality and longer-lasting repairs, and improved productivity.
+In addition, the rapid-setting nature of the formulation combined with a mechanized deployment system would allow pavement and pothole repairs to be conducted faster and with moving traffic control, thereby avoiding lengthy traffic-disrupting lane closures.
+Key project outcomes are lower costs, better-quality and longer-lasting repairs, and improved productivity.

 - Project number: 2017003